tim-one/startie/README.md

 `chitests.py` uses chi-squared tests to measure how well `permute()` passes out all possible permutations about equally often.
 This gets very expensive even for as few as 10 candidates - and substantially larger than that would run out of RAM too!
 This work grows with the factorial of the number of candidates.

+## Q&A

+**Q:** What remains to be done?
+Do you want help?

+**A:** I'm happy with the design and the Python code, and testing has gone very well.
+But I'm not a native JavaScript speaker, and would really appreciate it if someone who is reviewed the JS code for "common sense" and idiomatic expression.
+Most of it was pasted from code suggested by a chatbot!
+It works, but is still a foreign language to me.

+**Q:** When building the "canonical salt", the Python code returns a hashlib object, but the JS code a buffer of raw bytes.
+Is that an error?

+**A:** Sure hope not :wink:.
+This is due to that JS's crypto-hash API doesn't appear to offer a `.copy()` method.
+We're feeding the same initial raw bytes into the hash for every candidates' key, and using `.copy()` for that is the _purpose_ of `.copy()`.
+It's not really for efficiency (although it is faster), but for conceptual clarity.
+The JS code has no choice but to feed those raw prefix bytes into the key hashes repeatedly.
+The outcomes in the end are identical.

+**Q:** Unicode always causes problems.
+Which ones have you missed?

+**A:** Time will tell, but none that I know of.
+There are several standard ways of encoding Unicode code points, but correctly implemented conversions between any pair are lossless and reversible.
+We use UTF-8 because every language can convert to that, and a sequence of bytes is exactly what this algorithm needs.
+There's generally a minor problem when computing a crypto hash from multiple fields: the input bytes of one field are catenated with the inputs bytes of the next, and the idea that they're _different_ fields gets lost.
+But, in UTF-8, a zero byte never appears unless it's the one-character ANSI 0 byte, and candidate names will never contain one of those.
+So so we generally alternate UTF-8 input fields with integer fields, and the latter are guaranteed (by construction) to have a 0 byte at each end.
+So one field can't be accidentally mistaken as part of a different field.

+Other _potential_ problems could come from "normalization", fancy schemes that actually change code points.
+We certainly do none of that, and I doubt any voting service would either.
+They're just using Unicode to display candidate names faithfully, not analyzing them or doing computation on them.

 ## Acks

 - Thanks to Larry Hastings, for talks about this kind of approach when he was writing his lovely [starvote](https://github.com/larryhastings/starvote) library.
 The idea here is similar, but less ambitious, simpler, and much less tied to Python quirks.
 Larry uses a crypto hash to seed Python's Mersenne Twister; we don't use a conventional PRNG at all.
 Larry goes on to build a crypto hash of all the ballots, but we only look at the score dict.
 That's partly for efficiency, but also looking forward to a future when STAR is the only voting method in use 😄.
 Then "precinct summability" becomes important - there may not be a "collection of ballots" in one place _to_ look at, just a sum of score dicts aggregated from different precincts.